keldaanCommunity/pokemonAutoChess/changelog/patch-4.2.md

 - Ability King's Shield rework: ~~1/2/3~~ seconds Protect → 1.5 seconds Protect and ~10/20/30~ shield
 - Lock On: added AP scaling to Armor Reduction duration
 - Magic Bounce: added AP scaling
+- Roar of Time: now targets your strongest ally (most items > most stars > most rare) and give it 20% attack speed (scales with AP)
+- Gyarados is now 3 stars and can be sold for 10 gold

 # Changes to Synergies